Skip to main content

 Observed improvement in QMG with ULTOMIRIS1

-The proportion of patients taking ULTOMIRIS that achieved a ≥5-point improvement in QMG total score was greater than the proportion of patients taking placebo.
+The proportion of patients taking ULTOMIRIS who achieved a ≥5-point improvement in QMG total score was greater than the proportion of patients taking placebo.1

 Patients treated with ULTOMIRIS were more likely to experience a larger improvement in QMG total score1

-26 week QMG improvement with ULTOMIRIS in additional secondary endpoints.
-3x as many patients on ULTOMIRIS as on placebo experienced a QMG total score improvement of greater than or equal to 5 points.
+bar graphs showing that 3x as many patients on ULTOMIRIS as on placebo experienced QMG total score improvement of more than 5 points

 Additional secondary endpoints related to quality of life in CHAMPION-MG3